fbpx

 See also Ararat-Urartu, Haran, Hattusha, Karatepe, and Nemrut Dag.

-Carchemish in the Bible and History (Biblical Archaeology Society).
-A brief excerpt from Mark Wilson’s book on Turkey.
+Carchemish in the Bible and History (Bible History Daily) A brief excerpt from Mark Wilson’s book on Turkey, with a couple photos.